zeray2014/windows-installers/README.md

 # Windows Installers
-This is repository shows how generate Windows Installers/setup.exe product from the developed software.
+This is repository shows how to generate Windows Installers/setup.exe product from the developed software.